phnx-im/docs/src/spec/glossary.md

 HPKE public key associated with a client's fan-out or direct queue and used to facilitate [at-rest encryption of messages in the queue](queuing_service/queue_encryption.md).

-## Client record auth key
+## QS client record auth key

-Signature public key associated with a pseudonymous client record.
+Signature public key associated with a QS QS client record.
 Used by the QS to authenticate the owning client.

-## User record auth key
+## QS user record auth key

-Signature public key associated with a pseudonymous user record.
+Signature public key associated with a QS user record.
 Used by the QS to authenticate the user's clients.

 ## QS signing key